Valerian Trifa: Internment and early self-exile

 Following Antonescu's repression of the rebels, Viorel Trifa fled to the Reich, where he was interned in the concentration camps of Sachsenhausen, Buchenwald and Dachau.
 Romanian authorities tried him in absentia and sentenced him to life imprisonment and labor.
 In early 1943, while in Buchenwald, Trifa was among the prominent Legionnaires who agreed to disavow Sima's policies (the group also included Vasile Iașinschi, Ilie Gârneață, Constantin Popovici, Dumitru Grozea, and Corneliu Georgescu).
 Allegedly this move was mediated by German officials, in hopes of reconciliating with Antonescu and the Iron Guard.
 While imprisoned, Trifa was visited by high-ranking Nazi officials who warned them not to engage in any political activity.
 In a June 2007 article, the Italian weekly L'Espresso defined Trifa as "a guest in Germany, protected by the Nazis".

 After Trifa was freed, he was briefly secretary to Metropolitan bishop Visarion Puiu in Vienna and then Paris, and, following the end of World War II, he was a professor of ancient history in Italy, at a Roman Catholic college.
 He moved to the United States on July 17, 1950, under the Displaced Persons Act, and claimed to have been a forced laborer in the camps of Buchenwald and Dachau.
 His escape was possibly aided by the intervention of a high-ranking prelate.
 He became a naturalized citizen in 1957.

 He was subsequently a writer at the Solia Romanian language newspaper in Cleveland, Ohio.
 At the Congress of the dissident Romanian Orthodox Church in America held in Chicago on July 2, 1951, Trifa was consecrated as a bishop and was moved to Grass Lake, Michigan, where the headquarters of the Romanian Orthodox Episcopate is located.
 This came after he led his congregation in occupying the residence, thus chasing away representatives of the Orthodox Church in Romania — as the latter was by then subordinated to the Romanian Communist Party.
 In 1955, he gave the opening prayer before the United States Senate and he became a member of the governing board of the National Council of Churches.

-Fifteen years later, he became an archbishop, as his church wanted to affirm its autonomy.
+In 1960, as Trifa wanted to be officially attached to a recognized Orthodox authority, he sought to be attached to the Greek Orthodox Patriarchate of Antioch in America, as well as the Greek Orthodox Archdiocese in New York.
+However, Patriarch Justinian of Romania intervened and threatened telling them that if they accepted Trifa, the official Romanian Church would cut off all relations with them.
+Ten years later, he became an archbishop.